 The industrialisation of the shoe industry during the second half of the nineteenth century resulted in factories being built in the town.
 The most notable were those of Hinde and Mann, Cowleys and Drages which arguably initiated the decline of the cottage shoe industry conducted in the workshops attached to many houses throughout the town.
 The shoe factories themselves declined during the first half of the twentieth century, particularly after WW1, but some smaller concerns did survive in Olney until the 1960’s.

 During the second half of the twentieth century, Olney developed substantially as a dormitory development for Milton Keynes.
 Extensive residential developments to the west of the town all but swamped the existing town which up until then comprised a long, wide, north-south high street, with two back streets (East Street and West Street) and a handful of side streets at its north and south ends.
 To the credit of local councillors, Olney refused to give up its identity and today still retains the character and active local life of a small English country town.
 The High Street and Market Place still remain a focus for the town’s folk.
 Now, in the twenty-first century, the development of Olney is planned to continue as part of government policy for the South East of England.
-It is to be hoped that its friendly local feel will not be diminished by further disproportionate expansion.
+It is to be hoped that its friendly local feel will not be further diminished by the planned disproportionate expansion.